 Taxpayers who are eligible to file as head of household often pay lower taxes.
 They receive lower marginal tax rates than people with single-filer status, their non-head-of-household equivalent.

 Heads of household also receive a higher standard deduction.
 The standard deduction is the minimum amount of income you can’t be taxed on — the higher the standard deduction, the less taxes you’ll owe.
-Individuals have a $12,000 standard deduction, while heads of household have an $18,000 standard deduction.
+As of 2019, individuals have a $12,200 standard deduction (which will increase to $12,400 in 2020), while heads of household have an $18,650 standard deduction.

 To qualify for head-of-household status, you need to be unmarried (including legal separation) and pay at least 51% of the cost of household upkeep.
 In addition, a qualifying person must have lived with you for at least 183 days of the year, with exceptions for temporary absences (like school) and dependent parents, who don’t have to live with you.

 Qualifying persons must be either a qualifying child or a qualifying relative as described earlier in this section.
 But if they don’t satisfy the following tests, then you can’t claim them as a qualifying person for the purpose of filing as head of household.